Dubai bets billions that Expo 2020 won't be a desert mirage

 Real estate speculation and the Great Recession helped drag down Dubai's economy in 2009.
 A sharp drop in oil prices in 2014 also hurt its economy, as has tension between the U.S. and Iran and the war in Yemen.

-Dubai's real estate market, which has been a major economic driver since it allowed foreigners to own property beginning in 2002, has seen its value drop by a third since their 2014 peak.
-While apartments, villas and office space stand empty, even more properties are due to come onto the market in the coming years, sparking enough alarm for Dubai's government to set up a commission to come up with ways of heading off the problem.
+Dubai's real estate market, which has been a major economic driver since it allowed foreigners to own property beginning in 2002, has seen its value drop by a third since its 2014 peak.
+Apartments, villas and office space stand empty, and more properties are due to come onto the market in the coming years, sparking enough alarm for Dubai's government to set up a commission to come up with ways of heading off the problem.

 Expo officials point out that the German industrial conglomerate Siemens plans to open an office at the site after the expo closes.
 They believe other businesses, drawn by the expo, will follow suit.